landau/hapi-react/README.md

 `jsx.extension` | any file extension with leading `.` | `".jsx"`
 `doctype` | any string that can be used as [a doctype](http://en.wikipedia.org/wiki/Document_type_declaration), this will be prepended to your document | `"<!DOCTYPE html>"`
 `beautify` | `true`: beautify markup before outputting (note, this can affect rendering due to additional whitespace) | `false`
+`static` | `false`: Leaves the references to the Virtual DOM in the markup for dynamic use of the component on the client side. | `true`

 The defaults are sane, but just in case you want to change something, here's how it would look: